 A paradigmatic shift in the search engine scene is social search.
-It is differentiated from regular search algorithms because of the higher relevance of human network search.
+It is different from conventional search algorithms because of the higher relevance of human network search.

 And lastly, SEO doesn’t stop after certain processes.
 As a competitive business, you’ve got to keep applying the strategy with a keen eye on updates and trends.

-As a bonus, we have also compiled a Santa’s sackful of useful tips and tricks to help you with awesome SEO for your e-tail store this year!
-Visit our site for more tech zen and Superman tools that will help your business go places.
+As a bonus, we have also compiled a Santa’s sackful of useful tips and tricks to help you with excellent SEO for your e-tail store this year!
+Visit our site for more tech Zen and Superman tools that will help your business go places.

 - Take a look at your robots.txt for access privileges

 - Use strategic keywords in title tags of your category pages

 - Use Google Ads judiciously